bootcampyoussef/mle-batch-and-streaming-predictions/01-setup-mlflow-server.md

 exec $SHELL
 ```

-Now we will install Python 3.10.11:
+Now we will install Python 3.10.11.
+The first line of the code below might take 10-20 minutes:

 ```bash
 pyenv install 3.10.11